Environmental Sustainability Volunteer Project in the USA - Chicago

 After you have registered for the program, please book your flights to arrive at O’Hare International Airport (ORD) in Chicago.
 You’ll be greeted at the airport by a representative of the local team and transported to the volunteer accommodation.
 Your airport pick-up is included in your Program Fee if you arrive on the Sunday before your program start date.
 Pickups are made between 8:00 AM to 8:00 PM on Sunday, and volunteers must arrive during this period.
 If you can only arrive after 8:00 PM, you will need to make your own way to the volunteer accommodation.

-If you are traveling in Chicago prior to your volunteer program, our local team can arrange for you to be picked up in the Chicago CBD area on Sunday between 8:00 AM and 8:00 PM.
+If you are travelling in Chicago prior to your volunteer program, our local team can arrange for you to be picked up in the Chicago CBD area on Sunday between 8:00 AM and 8:00 PM.
 Alternatively, you can choose to make your own way to the volunteer accommodation.

 Orientation is hosted by our Chicago team at the volunteer accommodation.
 Orientation begins on the morning of your chosen start date and runs all day.
 It covers everything you need to know for your volunteer program in Chicago.
 It includes an introduction to Chicago, reflection on the importance of volunteering, code of conduct and expectations, transportation and safety instructions, and an overview of the week.
 Volunteers travel to the volunteer project sites and take a brief tour of the surrounding area.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 Volunteer schedule example